yihui/yihui.org/content/en/2017-08-29-why-xaringan-remark-js.md

 To me, reveal.js is too complicated and shiny.
 It has way more features than what I need.
 Oh, the slide transition styles (even 3D rotations?)...
 I used reveal.js for a couple of my talks, and I found it was very easy to forget vertical slides.
 The Markdown support is kind of awkward in my eyes.
 JJ has written an R package [**revealjs**](https://github.com/rstudio/revealjs), which made it much more natural to write slides with \(R) Markdown.
 In short, reveal.js is too good to me.

 For ioslides and Slidy, they are not very customizable.
 For example, you can see [Jared's hack](https://www.jaredlander.com/2017/07/fullscreen-background-images-in-ioslides-presentations/) on supporting background images in ioslides.
 Even though I'm reasonably familiar with JavaScript, I hate the fact that I have to hack like that.
-Also see [this pull request](https://github.com/rstudio/rmarkdown/pull/687) in the **rmarkdown** repo on Github (hacking at Lua writers for Pandoc).
+Also see [this pull request](https://github.com/rstudio/rmarkdown/pull/687) in the **rmarkdown** repo on GitHub (hacking at Lua writers for Pandoc).
 There is not much freedom of customizing CSS, either.

 ## A secret tool in xaringan